Welcome to today's edition of the Rush 24-7 podcast.

 This is just a sad, sad circumstance.

-And apparently there is no effort, I don't know of any serious efforts to uh deal with the uh with the problem.
+I don't know of any serious efforts to deal with the problem.

 U.S. Representative Patrick Kennedy insisted yesterday that he had consumed no alcohol before he slammed his Mustang convertible into a concrete barrier near his office.

-But a hostess at a popular Capitol Hill watering hole, the Hawk and a Dove, told the Boston Herald that she saw him drinking in the hours before the crash.
+But a hostess at a popular Capitol Hill watering hole, the Hawk and the Dove, told the Boston Herald that she saw him drinking in the hours before the crash.

-Earlier in the evening, he had issued a statement through his office blaming the accident and the strange behavior surrounding it on prescription drugs.
+Earlier in the evening, he had issued a statement through his office blaming the accident and the strange behavior surrounding it on prescription drugs, taking ambien and phenergen.

-Uh the first statement from from uh ABC had a blurb last night about 9.30, and they said that uh what was the it was taking medication for depression.
+The first statement from ABC, ABC had a blurb last night about 9:30, and they said that what was the, it was taking medication for depression.

-Sleep sleep medication and gastroenteritis Fennergan, I don't know what that's got to do with uh whatever.
+And gastromenteritis, fenergan, I don't know what that's got to do with whatever.

-I I'm just uh uh I wonder if they're gonna be other witnesses at the Hawk and Dove who come forward or if the uh Kennedy spin machine is going to get to them before the uh before the cops do.
+I'm just, I wonder if there are going to be other witnesses at the Hawk and Dove who come forward or if the Kennedy spin machine is going to get to them before the cops do.

-May help the Democratic Party, and it may help political fortunes of others on the on the Democratic side, but it's not helping him.
+It may help the Democratic Party, and it may help political fortunes of others on the Democratic side, but it's not helping him.

 And you wonder how many people care about that.